 The variable 'term' designates the term or semester between the years 2003 and 2009 when the interventions took place.
 In Germany, there is a winter term from mid October to mid February, and a summer term from mid April to mid July.
 The variable 'course' designated a regular teaching module like a lecture, seminar, or workshop of about 35 hours or a 2-hour course over one semester.
 It also includes some compact courses of 5 days or, in one instance, of 3 days.
 All courses have been taught by the author.
-So teachers' characteristics were eliminated as sourse of variance.
+So teachers' characteristics were eliminated as source of variance.
+Of course, the author's ability to teach, especially to teach KMDD-courses, changed in the first years of his teaching.
+However, at the start of this study-period, he had already many years of practice.
 Most courses were part of the psychology and the teacher education program of one German university; this university is highly competitive and has been recognized as one of five 'excellent' universities in Germany.
 Two courses were taught to education officers of the German Armed Forces and one course at a Mexican university.
 To some of the teacher education courses, external students with a professional background were admitted as guest students.

 "KMMD" is an abbreviation for the Konstanz Method of Dilemma Discussion by Lind (2008a; in prep.).
 The KMDD is a two-hour intervention with a moral dilemma discussion.
 In this study, the KMDD method of dilemma discussion has been used in some of the courses (seminars and lectures) one or two times.
 The method originates from the Blatt-Kohlberg-method (Blatt & Kohlberg, 1975) but has been considerably modified over the past two decades to enhance it efficacy.
 It turned out that three principles of teaching were essential for this: 1.
-The principle of democratic learning community of teachers and learners based on mutual respect and justice; 2. the constructivist principle of learning through stimulating cognitive growth by confronting the learner with adequate tasks (rather than imposing knowledge on him or her); and 3. the principle of affect control through cycles of challenge and support.
+The principle of democratic learning community of teachers and learners based on mutual respect and justice; 2. the constructivist principle of learning through stimulating cognitive growth by confronting the learner with adequate tasks (rather than imposing knowledge on him or her); and 3.
+The principle of affect control through cycles of challenge and support.